Pedro-UwU/POP3/protocol.md

 - All subsequent strings are considered arguments
 - Arguments can be 40 characters long at maximum
 - Arguments can be upper and lowercase
-- All responses begging with "OwO ", in case of success or "UwU ", in case of an error
+- All responses begin with "OwO ", in case of success or "UwU ", in case of an error
 - Authentication is required.
 Who sets up the monitoring server is responsible for setting up at least one user.
 Without authentication only `LOGIN` and `QUIT` commands are avaiable.
 ## Commands
 - QUIT